Summer waits on the shore, in bright waters and the green of subterranean weeds, while Autumn floats down to meet her on the first fallen leaf.

 And you will know them by the silence of their beckoning.

+What is wild, or life?
 Not only that which breathes, but stones and fallen leaves.

 Is there anything more wild and free than sunlight?

 And are we ever more arrested by the natural world, than when it makes us stop…

 It lay there, still bloodied and gnawed.
 I foot-dragged shingle over it and tamped it down to feed the earth-living things

 and hoped it would rot and disappear, but truth is it was too near the door, and I would tread upon its grave too often to rest easy.